kflagg/kflagg.github.io/_pages/portfolio.md

 - Project Type: [MS thesis](https://scholarworks.montana.edu/handle/1/14687)
 - Capacity: graduate assistant consultant at [MSU SCRS](https://www.montana.edu/statisticalconsulting)

+![Point-and-range plot showing the proportion of successful crossings of electric fences by bear for short and tall fences, with the electricity both on and off.
+Both designs perform similarly at deterring passage when electrified, but the tall fence has a greater improvement in passage rate when the electricity is off]({{ site.url }}{{ site.baseurl }}/assets/portfolio/bjohnson.png)

 #### Project Summary

 The client, a master's student in the Department of Animal and Range Sciences